pedrocrisp/Wetlab-Protocols/TurboDNase.md

 ## RNA recovery: Phenol:chloroform + precipitation

-5. Add 100 ul of phenol-chloroform, mix by inverting or shaking until thoroughly mixed.
+5. Add 100 ul (100 ul or equal volume which ever is greater) of phenol-chloroform (or Phenol:Chloroform:IAA), mix by inverting or shaking until thoroughly mixed.

 6. Centrifuge at 14,000g for 10mins at 4°C.